Digilent/USB104-A7-OOB/README.md

 *This section is primarily used to link to useful resources*

-This demo can be used as a basis for other projects by modifying the hardware platform in the Vivado project's block design or by modifying the SDK application project.
+This demo can be used as a basis for other projects by modifying the hardware platform in the Vivado project's block design or by modifying the Vitis application project.

 Check out the USB104 A7's [Resource Center](https://reference.digilentinc.com/reference/programmable-logic/usb104-a7/start) to find more documentation, demos, and tutorials.

-For technical support or questions, please post on the [Digilent Forum](forum.digilentinc.com).
+For technical support or questions, please post on the [Digilent Forum](https://forum.digilentinc.com/).

 ## Additional Notes

-For more information on how this project is version controlled, refer to the [digilent-vivado-scripts repo](https://github.com/digilent/digilent-vivado-scripts).
+For more information on how this project is version controlled, refer to the [digilent-vivado-scripts](https://github.com/digilent/digilent-vivado-scripts) and [digilent-vitis-scripts](https://github.com/Digilent/digilent-vitis-scripts) repositories.